|Size||500mm wide x 430mm deep x 1000mm high|

 You can find the bill of materials here including approximate costs.
 Here are some notes on variations and alternative parts:

-- The spring-loaded variant Ormerod extruder worked very well on my original 2020 Kossel and it has similar performance to the Titan.
+- Extruder drive: The spring-loaded variant Ormerod extruder worked very well on my original 2020 Kossel and it has similar performance to the Titan.
 I chose the Titan this time because I wanted to try it out, and so that I could make a recommendation to those who don’t have the facilities to make good printed gears.
-But the Titan is expensive, so you can save about £40 if you use the Ormerod extruder instead
+But the Titan is expensive, so you can save about £40 if you use the Ormerod extruder instead.
+Or you could spend a little more and use a BondTech extruder.
+[Update: I have upgraded to the BondTech BMG extruder, and I recommend it highly.]

-- The basic design can accommodate other types of rods, joints and effector if you don’t want to use the PCB effector and magnetic joints.
+- Rods and joints: The basic design can accommodate other types of rods, joints and effector if you don’t want to use the PCB effector and magnetic joints.
+However, the magnetic rods and ball studs from Haydn Huntley are the best choice IMO.

-- The Robotdigg carriages have a very nice arrangement for adjusting the belt tension.
+- Carriages and belt tensioners: The Robotdigg carriages have a very nice arrangement for adjusting the belt tension.
 If you use the PCB effector and carriage adapters, then anchoring the belts and adjusting belt tension is all they do, because the carriage adapters define the rod spacing.
 So you could use printed carriages instead.

 If you are converting a 2020 Kossel like I did